 It is another of those dog eye problems which is seen most often in certain breeds, due to the physical characteristics of their eyes.

 There are a lot of breeds who are predisposed to suffer from Entropion include hounds such as the Basset Hound and Bloodhound.

 Retrievers such as the Golden, Labrador, Chesapeake and Flat-Coated.

 Large and extra-large breeds such as Mastiffs, Great Dane, Saint Bernard, Bernese Mountain Dog, Old English Sheepdog, Newfoundland etc.

 Also Spaniels, Bulldogs, smaller Poodles, Staffordshire Bull Terrier, Yorkshire Terrier, Pekingese, Shih Tzu, Rottweiler and several more.

 Because it can cause chronic infection, inflammation or scarring on the eye itself, Entropion needs to be diagnosed and treated as quickly as possible.

-If left untreated for long periods, Fido may end up with scarring of the eye which could limit his vision.
+If left untreated for long periods, your dog could end up with scarring of the eye which could limit his vision.

-On the bright side, Entropion is one of the dog eye problems which is fairly easy to recognize because the poor conformation of the eye is pretty easy to see.
+On the bright side, Entropion is one of the dog eye problems which is fairly easy to recognize because the poor conformation of the eyelid is pretty easy to see.

 Treatment options for Entropion in dogs: